Clinical-Genomics/housekeeper/README.md

 # Housekeeper [![Build Status][travis-image]][travis-url] [![Coverage Status][coveralls-image]][coveralls-url]

-Housekeeper is a tool to be used to keep track of **successful** analyses.
-It will keep track of various output files and metadata.
+Housekeeper is a tool for keeping track of **successful** analyses.
+It will manage various output files and metadata.
 It also provides archival functions.
-It's pipeline agnostic as far as possible.
+As far as possible, it's pipeline agnostic.

 ## Concerns

-1. Store access to analysis output files
+1.  store analysis output files
-2. Offer stable public API to files and listing completed analyses
+2.  offer stable API to files and listing completed analyses
-3. Keep track of status of analyses (active, archived, backed-up)
+3.  keep track of status of analyses (active, archived, backed-up)

 It's outside the scope of the tool to store results and provide detailed access to them.
 Housekeeper will only provide easy access to reading in the data by other tools.